lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 - 5b.
 VIEW Answer:  To improve query readability, I'll create two views.
 The first view (`upregulated`) finds the experiments where genes are upreglated and significant.
 The second view is created using the first view as a table source.

-    The second view (`uprInTwoOrMore`)is used to determine the genes which were upregulated in at least two experiments.
+    The second view (`upInTwoOrMore`)is used to determine the genes which were upregulated in at least two experiments.
 This is done by by taking the product of the upregulated genes & selecting rows where the gene ID is the same but the experiment ID is different.The SQL queries which I used to create these views is shown below.

         - SQL Query Pattern: